NBA Trade Rumors: A Christmas Wish List For All 30 NBA Teams [Opinion]

 — Memphis Grizzlies (@memgrizz) December 3, 2017

 Minnesota Timberwolves: This was the season where everything came together.
-They had the coach, the chemistry, and the skills but now, someone may be sent packing in order to right the ship.
+They had the coach, the chemistry, and the skills, but now someone may be sent packing in order to right the ship.
 Taj Gibson, while productive, is not the player they need next to KAT.

 New Orleans Pelicans: This is really simple for the Pelicans.
 It’s either DeMarcus Cousins or Anthony Davis that moves in order for the team to move forward with a great package from either the Celtics or the Lakers.